thereisnotime/xxenv-sync/README.md

 - [ ] Full POSIX compliance.
 - [ ] Add support for other shells (zsh, fish, etc).
 - [ ] Add parameter for interactive input.
+- [ ] Add parameter for single output in base with encode and compress.